voxpupuli-archive/puppet-bacula/README.md

 ### plugin_dir

 The directory Bacula plugins are stored in.
-Use this parameter if you want to override the default plugin location.
-If this is anything other than `undef` it will also configure plugins on older distros were the default package is too old to support plugins.
-Only use if the version in the distro repositories supports plugins or you have included a respository with a newer Bacula packaged for your distro.
+Use this parameter if you are providing Bacula plugins for use.
+Only use if the package in the distro repositories supports plugins or you have included a respository with a newer Bacula packaged for your distro.
+If this is anything other than `undef` and you are not providing any plugins in this directory Bacula will throw an error every time it starts even if the package supports plugins.

 ### storage_default_mount